-7 The applicability of this exception is determined by the Director General of the Intellectual Property Office and subject to the approval of the Secretary of the Department of Trade and Industry.
+&lt;sup>7 The applicability of this exception is determined by the Director General of the Intellectual Property Office and subject to the approval of the Secretary of the Department of Trade and Industry.
 Section 44.3 of the Intellectual Property Code (RA No. 8293, as amended by RA No. 10372).

-8 Section 3(f), Rule IV, Rules on CCESPOE; Chavez v.
+&lt;sup>8 Section 3(f), Rule IV, Rules on CCESPOE; Chavez v.
 PCGG, supra.
 May be invoked by law enforcement agencies.

-9 Akbayan v.
+&lt;sup>9 Akbayan v.
 Aquino, supra; and Section 51, Human Security Act of 2007 (RA No. 9372).
 May be invoked by law enforcement agencies.

-10 Section 3(b), Rule IV, Rules on CCESPOE.
+&lt;sup>10 Section 3(b), Rule IV, Rules on CCESPOE.

-11 Section 19, New Anti Carnapping Act of 2016 (RA No. 10883).
+&lt;sup>11 Section 19, New Anti Carnapping Act of 2016 (RA No. 10883).
 May be invoked by law enforcement agencies.

-12 Section 7, Witness Protection, Security and Benefit Act (RA No. 6981).
+&lt;sup>12 Section 7, Witness Protection, Security and Benefit Act (RA No. 6981).

-a.
-Information of a personal nature where disclosure would constitute a clearly unwarranted invasion of personal privacy,13 personal information or records,14 including sensitive personal information, birth records,15 school records,16 or medical or health records;17
+- 4. Information deemed confidential for the protection of the privacy of persons and certain individuals such as minors, victims of crimes, or the accused.
+These include: - Information of a personal nature where disclosure would constitute a clearly unwarranted invasion of personal privacy, personal information or records, including sensitive personal information, birth records, school records, or medical or health records;

-Sensitive personal information as defined under the Data Privacy Act of 2012 refers to personal information:18
+Sensitive personal information as defined under the Data Privacy Act of 2012 refers to personal information: